-Obama, Japan's Abe to seek reconciliation at Pearl Harbor
+At Pearl Harbor, US and Japan seek absolution from the war

 - Dallas win over Detroit Monday night helps Seahawks in quest to get No. 2 playoff seed in NFC

-“This visit, and the president’s visit to Hiroshima earlier this year, would not have been possible eight years ago,” said Daniel Kritenbrink, Obama’s top Asia adviser in the White House.
-“That we are here today is the result of years of efforts at all levels of our government and societies, which has allowed us to jointly and directly deal with even the most sensitive aspects of our shared history.”
+Japanese leaders have visited Pearl Harbor before, but Abe was the first to go to the memorial above the sunken USS Arizona, where a marbled wall lists the names of U.S. troops killed in the Japanese attack.

+For Abe, it was an act of symbolic reciprocity, coming seven months after Obama and Abe visited Hiroshima together and renewed their calls for a nuclear-free future.
+Still, both governments maintain that the visits were separate and not contingent upon one another.

-More than 2,300 Americans died on Dec.
-7, 1941, when more than 300 Japanese fighter planes and bombers attacked.
-More than 1,000 others were wounded.
-In the ensuing years, the U.S. incarcerated roughly 120,000 Japanese-Americans in internment camps before dropping atomic bombs in 1945 that killed some 140,000 people in Hiroshima and 70,000 in Nagasaki.
+In the years after Pearl Harbor, the U.S. incarcerated roughly 120,000 Japanese-Americans in internment camps before dropping atomic bombs in 1945 that killed some 140,000 people in Hiroshima and 70,000 in Nagasaki.

-Abe will not apologize for Pearl Harbor, his government has said.
-Nor did Obama apologize at Hiroshima in May, a visit that he and Abe used to emphasize their elusive aspirations for a nuclear-free future.

-No apology needed, said 96-year-old Alfred Rodrigues, a U.S. Navy veteran who survived what President Franklin D. Roosevelt called a “date which will live in infamy.”

-Abe’s visit is not without political risk given the Japanese people’s long, emotional reckoning with their nation’s aggression in the war.
-Though the history books have largely deemed Pearl Harbor a surprise attack, Japan’s government insisted as recently as this month that it had intended to give the U.S. prior notice that it was declaring war and failed only because of “bureaucratic bungling.”

-“There’s this sense of guilt, if you like, among Japanese, this ‘Pearl Harbor syndrome,’ that we did something very unfair,” said Tamaki Tsukada, a minister in the Embassy of Japan in Washington.
-“I think the prime minister’s visit will in a sense absolve that kind of complex that Japanese people have.”

-Since the war, the U.S. and Japan have built a powerful alliance that both sides say has grown stronger during Obama’s tenure.
-There are questions about what the relationship will look like under President-elect Donald Trump.
+Since the war, the U.S. and Japan have built a powerful alliance that both sides say has grown during Obama’s tenure.

-During the campaign, Trump suggested that Japan and South Korea should obtain nuclear weapons so the U.S. would no longer be burdened with costs of defending them, a disquieting notion in many Asian capitals.
-But after Trump’s election, Abe became the first foreign leader to meet with him, sitting down in Trump Tower with the business mogul and Trump’s daughter, Ivanka.

-Though no Japanese prime minister has visited the USS Arizona Memorial, former Japanese leader leader Shigeru Yoshida visited Pearl Harbor in 1951, six years after Japan surrendered.
-He stopped there on his way home from signing the San Francisco peace treaty with the U.S. and others, and paid a courtesy visit to the office of Adm.
-Arthur W.R.
-Radford.

 Associated Press writers Brian Skoloff in Kailua, Hawaii, and Mari Yamaguchi in Tokyo contributed to this report.